KathiraveluLab/xSDN/README.md

 Make sure to include conf/log4j2-test.xml into your class path to be able to configure and view the logs.
 Default log level is [WARN].

+## OpenDaylight (ODL) Integration

+xSDN provides the core simulation and adaptive routing engine.
+For real-world emulation with OpenDaylight and Mininet, see **[SENDIM](https://github.com/KathiraveluLab/SENDIM)** — a framework built on top of xSDN that bridges the xSDN engine to the OpenDaylight northbound API, enabling fully emulated SDN environments.

+## Future Work

+- **Real-time Web Dashboard**: A lightweight HTML/JS dashboard that polls the `KnowledgeBase` to visualize live network topology and animate flow heatmaps, providing a richer experience than terminal-only output.

 ## Citing xSDN

 If you use xSDN in your research, please cite the below paper: